Winning a place in the suitcase: how AXA used digital and social insight to build relevance and engagement

 It’s changed the way AXA thinks about and talks to its prospects: giving them a new language and conversation.

-- ● AXA changed its call scripts (not something done lightly) so its agents can be more empathetic, and personalised.
+- AXA changed its call scripts (not something done lightly) so its agents can be more empathetic and personalized.
 To know how to ask the right, open, questions; what to say or not say; to build a relationship with the caller.

 AXA also changed its website, paid search and content.

-- ● For example, they learnt that people moving abroad don’t always identify as an expat.
-So they’ve shifted its product language from ‘expat health insurance’ to ‘international health insurance’.
+- For example, they learned that people moving abroad don’t always identify as an ex-pat.
+So they’ve shifted its product language from ‘ex-pat health insurance’ to ‘international health insurance.

-● This work continues to support a number of different workstreams, from refreshing the sales enquiry process, through to PR and comms in each market and continues to provide the insight backbone to their marketing strategy.
+- This work continues to support a number of different workstreams, from refreshing the sales inquiry process, through to PR and comms in each market, and continues to provide the insight backbone to their marketing strategy.